The Ceramics Symposium of AG Keramik

 Alternatives and variants

 First, the speakers discussed various treatment options, such as extrusion techniques as an alternative to extraction after a deep palatal fracture.
 Referring to the real case, where tooth 11 was already missing, Peter Neumann explained the advantages and disadvantages of a Maryland bridge.
 In accordance with the patient's wishes, Professor Beuer had decided to perform a classic two-stage implant placement with simultaneous lateral bone augmentation and soft tissue augmentation to reconstruct the volume.
-The implantation was performed statically navigated with a precise drill guide based on the CBCT data using SMOP.
+The implantation was performed statically navigated with a precise drill guide based on the DVT data using SMOP.
 For the present case, analog impression taking with individualized impression copings and precise transfer of the emergence profile previously formed using a provisional offered a clinical advantage.
 However, digital acquisition with two intraoral scanners (Primescan, Dentsply Sirona; Trios 4, 3shape) was also demonstrated comparatively.

 Analog and digital in comparison

 ZTM Andreas Kunz had subjected the patient to an esthetic analysis in advance.
 His goal was then to match the soft tissue and the abutment and precisely transfer the emergence profile to the final situation.
 "For me, going digital only makes sense, if it's faster than the analog process," Kunz emphasizes.
 Following this principle, he had fabricated the abutment from zirconium oxide using the CAD/CAM process, but modeled the crowns in wax.
-When selecting the ceramic, the dentist and dental technician were guided not least by the German S3 guideline, which recommends lithium disilicate or veneered zirconium oxide crowns for anterior crowns.
-Both crowns as well as the veneer for the impacted tooth 13 were made of glass-ceramics (IPS e.max, Ivoclar) and placed adhesively.
+When selecting the ceramic, the dentist and dental technician were guided not least by the S3 guideline, which recommends lithium disilicate or veneered zirconium oxide crowns for anterior crowns.
+Both crowns as well as the veneer for the impacted tooth 13 were made of glass-ceramics (IPS e.max, Ivoclar) and placed adhesively..

 AG Keramik: Knowing what happens in practice

 At the end of the event, Dr. Bernd Reiss summed up the incentive for the work of the AG Keramik: "There are so many decisions to be made in every treatment.
-For this reason, at AG Keramik, we ask what is happening in the practice and what we can do for practitioners.
+For this reason, at AG Keramik, we ask what is happening in practice and what we can do for practitioners.
 With our practice survey as well as our Ceramic Success Analysis (CSA) quality study, we regularly receive valuable information on the use of materials and procedures and can also reflect that back to the dentists and dental technicians."

 More information on the work of the AG Keramik can be found here on our home page.